-- a. safely remove refrigerant following local and national regulations;

-- b. evacuate;

-- c. purge the circuit with nitrogen;

-- d. evacuate;

-- e. continuously flush or purge with nitrogen when using flame to open circuit; and open the circuit.
+- safely remove refrigerant following local and national regulations; - evacuate; - purge the circuit with inert gas (optional for A2L); - evacuate (optional for A2L); - continuously flush or purge with inert gas when using flame to open circuit; and open the circuit.

-The refrigerant charge shall be recovered into the correct recovery cylinders.
-Charging must be performed by liquid charging method.
+The refrigerant charge shall be recovered into the correct recovery cylinders if venting is not allowed by local and national codes.
 For appliances containing flammable refrigerants, the system shall be purged with oxygen-free nitrogen to render the appliance safe for flammable refrigerants.
 This process might need to be repeated several times.
 Compressed air or oxygen shall not be used for purging refrigerant systems.

 For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum (optional for A2L).
-This process shall be repeated until no refrigerant is within the system (optional for A2L).
+This process shall be repeated until no refrigerant is within thesystem (optional for A2L).
 When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place.